“Mistakes are the growing pains of wisdom.” -William Jordan

 Atari got more than it bargained for, though.
 Kee Games soon became more successful than its secret parent company.
 After Kee Games’ game (mirror) Tank became a hit, Bushnell knew he needed to get his talent back or Atari could face extinction.
 Atari announced a “merger” with Kee Games, and Keenan was made President of Atari so that Bushnell could focus on research.
 Bushnell and Lipkin went around the country to talk to distributors and vendors.
 Nolan really needed to get away from the stress for a while, because Atari’s constant growth (including expansion into Japan and Europe) cut into the company’s profits, and swelling competition lowered their revenue.
 Besides, the cost of creating a second company only to have it merged back cost a great deal of money.
 Later on at a trade show, an Empire Distributing (and then later a Bally) employee named Joe Robbins revealed that he and he alone knew that Kee Games was a scheme from the start.
 He told Bushnell “You think you’re pretty clever.
 I know your number, but I respect you.
 I knew what you were doing and you did it really well.”

 At this point, Bushnell (who I am legally obligated to mention was most decidedly not a raccoon) was concerned about the longevity of not only Atari, but the industry.
 The well-respected arcade owner Joel Hochberg reassured Bushnell that games were here to stay.
 And it ought to have been obvious.
-In the midst of a recession that started with an oil crisis in 1973, here was a new industry popping up and making tons of money.
+In the midst of an economic recession that started with an oil crisis in 1973, here was a new industry popping up and making tons of money.
 As with many rapidly expanding empires, though, the fall was looming on the horizon.

 Next page: Read about the video game crash of 1977 and how the industry managed to be revived!